vic-ma/howtodismantle.github.io/_posts/2025-12-05-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Parameters-and-User-Input.md

 In the [first part of this series](/Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-The-Basics.html), we explained how to build a simple Peakboard extension called `MeowExtension`.
 We created two classes in .NET: one for specifying the extension metadata, and one for defining the *Cat List* data source.

 In today's article, we're going to take things one step further.
 We're going to add some configuration options to our Cat List data source.
-(This is the same as the configuration options that normal data sources have.
-For example, a JSON data source has options for the URL, authentication type, path, etc.)
+These are the options that the user sees when they add a new Cat List data source.
+(Just like how, for example, the JSON data source has configuration options for the source URL, authentication type, path, etc.)

 Make sure that you have read the [first part of this series](/Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-The-Basics.html).
 This article won't make sense otherwise.
 You can also take a look at the [final code for this article](https://github.com/HowToDismantle/howtodismantle.github.io/tree/main/assets/2025-12-05/MeowExtension).

 ## Add a simple parameter

-Now, let's add a simple text parameter to our `MeowExtension` data source.
-To add a parameter we will need to adjust the `GetDefinitionOverride` override and just add it to the `PropertyInputDefaults` collection and also set the `PropertyInputPossible` to true.
-In this example we will add a very simple text parameter named `CatsName` to our list.
+Now, let's add a simple text parameter for the cat's name, to our Cat List data source.
+To do this, we need to modify our `CustomCatList` data source class:
+1. Set `PropertyInputPossible` to `true`, to indicate that our data source has parameters that the user can set..
+1. Create a new `CustomListPropertyDefinition`.
+This object defines our text parameter.
+1. Add the `CustomListPropertyDefinition` object to the `PropertyInputDefaults` collection, to add it to the data source.

+Note: In our last article, we used a proper `CustomCatList` class definition.
+But here, we're just going to use an object initializer inside the `GetDefinitionOverride` function.

 {% highlight csharp %}
 protected override CustomListDefinition GetDefinitionOverride()